N8411/slms-group-7/README.md

        Everyone must create a new branch for their features (e.g., feature/lab3-course-profile).
     ● Commits: Commit messages must be clear and describe what was changed (e.g., "Add linear search function for student ID").
-    ●Pull Requests (PR): To merge into main, a PR must be opened.
+    ● Pull Requests (PR): To merge into main, a PR must be opened.
 The team leader must review and authorize the merge to prevent breaking the main codebase.
     ● Task and issue management: Github issues will be used to help manage team tasks and track bugs.
 Each issue will be assigned to a specific team member, include a clear